WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 2. Create a `just` script that runs the Python script from step 1 and posts a note about how to update the documentation if there are differences.
 3. Create markdown files: `general.md` and `media_properties.md` with the
    information about the media properties.
+This will require going through the issues and data in the database to collect the information about any inconsistencies.
 4. Create checks for changes in `MediaStore` files that will post a note about how to update the documentation if there are differences (in precommit).
 5. Add the CI workflows to `openverse` repository CI workflows.